redwire321/kohya_ss-starter-cmd-code/README.md

 - Closes the setup window cleanly
 - Opens the GUI in your browser

+Instructions
+just download the cmd file and run.

  Notes:
 - If Kohya SS is installed in a different folder, change C:\Users\%USERNAME%\kohya_ss to your own path
-- If you have a slow PC, increase Start-Sleep -Seconds 3 to 5 or 10
+- If you have a slow PC, increase Start-Sleep -Seconds 3 to 6 or 7

 Tested on Windows